-1. When there is no bandage for rescuing a wounded person, which of the following measures is wrong?
+1. When there is no bandage for rescuing a wounded person, towels, handkerchiefs, bed sheets and stockings can all be used for dressing.

 A. Right